 Named after Hall of Fame coach and commentator John Madden, the series is going from strength to strength and has played a significant role in attracting people to the sport.

 Annual versions have been released since 1990, and it became ‘Madden NFL’ in 1993 after EA struck a deal to use teams’ and players’ in the game.

 FIFA – 260 million

-Eden Hazard is the cover star for this year’s edition, replacing Cristiano Ronaldo.
-Lionel Messi, Wayne Rooney, Marco Reus and Neymar have all been the game’s leading face in previous seasons.
+Kylian Mbappe is the cover star for FIFA 21, replacing Eden Hazard.
+Cristiano Ronaldo, Lionel Messi, Wayne Rooney, Marco Reus and Neymar have all been the game’s leading face in recent seasons.

-Only five video game franchises in history have sold more copies than FIFA: Grand Theft Auto, Call of Duty, Super Mario, Pokemon and Mario.
+Only five video game franchises have sold more copies than FIFA: Grand Theft Auto, Call of Duty, Super Mario, Pokemon and Mario.
 EA Sports will be hoping that FIFA 21 is just as popular and keeps them at the top of the best selling sports video games.

 *Credit for the main photo belongs to Andy Kropa / AP Images for NFL*